 In practice, there are many potentially unstable tests, but most do not present a discontinuous behavior, in the sense that taking one branch or the other due to a rounding error does not dramatically change the result, and the error bounds will remain sound.
 Still, this has to be checked.
-For the time being, in case of an unstable test, a warning is issued by Fluctuat, indicating which test the user should check.
-We plan to propose in the near future a (dis)continuity analysis relying on the abstract domain of affine sets, that will add a new error term bounding this discontinuity error as an affine set of the existing value and error noise symbols, making the analysis sound even in presence of unstable tests.
+We are currently working on a (dis)continuity analysis relying on the abstract domain of affine sets, that adds a new error term bounding this discontinuity error, making the analysis sound even in presence of unstable tests.

-5.2 Using Fluctuat
+4.2 Using Fluctuat

 We chose in this document to describe Fluctuat through its use: first through a short description of the different classes of assertions and of the options and parameters of the analysis, then through examples that demonstrate their use.
-We refer to the user manual [88] for a detailed list of assertions and parameters, and their exact names.
+We refer to the user manual [77] for a detailed list of assertions and parameters.

 The analysis consists in three phases, that can be iterated: the user first selects the source files to be analyzed, and, if useful, annotates them with the language of directives and assertions of Fluctuat.
 Then the parameters that are global to the analysis can be set via the user interface (the local parameters are rather set using the directives).
-Finally the analysis is performed and the results consulted via the user interface
+Finally the analysis is performed and the results consulted via the user interface.
+The user can then refine the analysis or ask for more specific task such as worst case generation.